 - autosave (it is mandatory to me); and

 - access previous versions of a document

 My search did not take long since I found out it was possible with Evernote.
 It is a feature of the Premium mode only.
 If you work with texts like I do, I would highly recommend the investment anyways.

 Depending on how you organize your notebooks, you may consider creating one only for your blog.
 I have one for blog posts of Debbie in Shape and separate ones for my freelance work.
 You can check more about my blogging structure on Evernote here.

 Using consistent tags help you search and find your content quickly.
 You can add various tags depending on the category and topic of the post, for example.
 If your post is based on material previously collected, you may want to use a tag in common to help your research.
 It’ll create a sort of link before your content and the material curated.

 There is no right or wrong way here.
 I have even heard of people who do not even use any tags at all.
 I prefer to follow Michael Hyatt’s advice and stick to them (even though I do not use hierarchy yet).

 I have Evernote installed on various devices, including on both of my MacBooks.
 Still, I prefer to write posts using the online version.
 It is disturbance-free, and it helps with focus (alongside with my favorite White Noise playlist, of course).

-The only disadvantage that I find on the online version is that you cannot check the word count with it.
+The only disadvantage that I find in the online version is that you cannot check the word count for it.
 If you want to stick to a certain amount, you can use the desktop version instead, or have a look at it while writing.
 The latter may seem cumbersome, but I like the design of the online version so much that I find it worth it.
 You can try both methods and see which one fits your needs best.